PEXANE2/azure-docs.tr-tr/articles/virtual-desktop/app-attach.md

     ```

-6.  **\$VolumeGuid** değişkenini yeni kopyaladığınız birim GUID 'si ile güncelleştirin.
+6. Update the **\$volumeGuid** variable with the volume GUID you just copied.

-7. Bir yönetici PowerShell istemi açın ve aşağıdaki PowerShell betiğini ortamınıza uygulanan değişkenlerle güncelleştirin.
+7. Open an Admin PowerShell prompt and update the following PowerShell script with the variables that apply to your environment.

     ```powershell
     #MSIX app attach staging sample